murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/projects.md

 # All Projects
 ---
 #### Quora Duplicate Question prediction
-* repeated questions are one of the greatest complications of Quora.
+* Repeated questions are one of the greatest complications of Quora.
 It leads to confusion and poor reach
 * I processed the data using TF-IDF vectorizer and fit the model on various classification models
 * Conventional logistic regression seem to give better solutions TOOLS USED: Sklearn, pandas, numpy